dmsedra/pong/README.md

 # Pong in C++
-Simple game of pong, implemented completely in C++ and Glut.
+Simple game of pong implemented completely in C++ and Glut.
 The purpose of this project is twofold.

 1. Learn C++ with a minimum of external libraries and packages.
 This means that only what is *absolutely required* is included.
 2. Implement some basic AI opponents against the human player.